influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/configure/security/enable_tls.md

 ---
-title: Configure HTTPS over TLS for InfluxDB Enterprise
+title: Configure HTTPS over TLS
 description: >
   Enabling HTTPS over TLS encrypts the communication between clients and the InfluxDB Enterprise server, and between nodes in the cluster.
 menu: